issamsaid/hiCL/README.md

 ## Branches and cloning
 The project contains two git main branches: **master** and **develop**.
-The **master** branch only contains the major releases and stable versions.
+The **master** branch only contains the major releases and stable versions, and is intended to use the library as is.
 The releases are tagged on the master branch and each version has a major number and a minor number which are used as the tagging string (.e.g. the first release is tagged 1.0 on the master branch).